MayurTA/VSD-IAT_workshop/README.md

 ![](/Images/Screenshot%202021-01-23%20192527.png)

 #### Opening floorplan in MAGIC
-Now run open the now created _piorv32a.placement.def_ in magic using the command similar to the one from previous step.
+Now open the just created _piorv32a.placement.def_ in magic using the command similar to the one from previous step.
 ```
 magic -T /home/mayurta/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.placement.def &
 ```